kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-azure.md

 #storage account used by jumpbox + controllers + Etcd VMs
 controlPlaneStorageAccount="thehardwaycsa"

-#storage account used by workers
+#storage account used by workers VMs
 workersStorageAccount="thehardwaywsa"

 # all vms are using ubunut 16.4 LTS